astralord/astralord.github.io/_posts/2024-01-27-exploring-parallel-strategies-with-jax.md

 # to later tell 'jax.lax.pmean' which axis to reduce over.
 Here, we call it
 # 'G', but could have used anything, so long as 'pmean' used the same.
 @functools.partial(jax.pmap, axis_name='G')
-def update(params: Params, x: jnp.ndarray, y: jnp.ndarray):
+def update(params: Params, x: ArrayLike, y: ArrayLike) -> Any:
     # Compute the gradients on the given minibatch (individually on each device)
     loss, grads = jax.value_and_grad(loss_fn)(params, x, y)